How Much Can You Save with Solar Panels in the Philippines?

 Rainy Season Effect

 The Philippines experiences a rainy season from approximately June to October.
 Cloud cover reduces solar generation during these months by 20 to 30 percent compared to the dry season.
-Annual savings estimates already account for this seasonal variation based on Philippines-specific irradiance data.
+Annual savings estimates already account for this seasonal variation.

 The Most Accurate Savings Estimate Comes from a Free Site Assessment